rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

 The Oracle development and support team continuously improves ORAchk by adding checks for the latest issues reported by users, and ORAchk proactively scans your system for the problems.
-These improvements offer you more significant insights into the health of your ODA system providing a better upgrade patch application experience.
+These improvements offer you more significant insights into the health of your ODA system, providing a better upgrade patch application experience.

 ### Download ORAchk